Zum Seiteninhalt springen

 January 2025:

-On January 17, 2025, the QUEST Center for Responsible Research and the Einstein Foundation Award hosted a virtual workshop on structured, narrative CVs in the Life Sciences - a new format recognizing diverse scholarly contributions, now widely used in grant applications and hiring
+On January 17, 2025, the BIH QUEST Center and the Einstein Foundation Award hosted a virtual workshop on structured, narrative CVs in the Life Sciences - a new format to recognize diverse scholarly contributions, now widely used in grant applications and hiring.

-Narrative CVs are an innovative format that highlight a researcher’s diverse scholarly contributions with qualitative evidence, offering a more holistic view of achievements.
-With increasing adoption in grant applications and hiring, this workshop is designed to benefit both ECRs and those tasked with evaluating narrative CVs.
+Narrative CVs are an innovative format that highlight a broad and holistic view of a researcher’s achievements with qualitative evidence.
+This workshop was designed to benefit both early career researchers (ECR) and those tasked with evaluating narrative CVs.

 June 2024: